KyleJohnst/DashBoard/README.md

 ```
 npm run serve
 ```
-Once started page will be running on http://localhost:8080
+Once started page will be served up on http://localhost:8080